cchla1021/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 * Latency: Latency is important to monitor since this will tell the developers how long it takes to response to a request and usually measured in millisecond (ms).
 * Error Rate: The errors often expressed as a fraction of all requests received. (eg. percentage of HTTP 500 responses).
 * Traffic: Network is important to monitor since the developer can see how much bandwith is required for a service to function.
 With this data the developer can look for ways to decrese the amount of bandwith required.
-* Saturation: Uptime is important to monitor so that developers know the percentage of the time the service is running.
+* Uptime: Uptime is important to monitor so that developers know the percentage of the time the service is running.
 If it drops below a certain point this can be cause for concern and if it was not tracked it would be hard to tell how the service is handling.

 ## Create a Dashboard to measure our SLIs
-*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
+Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

 ## Tracing our Flask App
 *TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
 Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.